GurnoorBola/CSE-29-Assignments/pa1-utf8/DESIGN.md

 codepoint is.
 If we allow continuation bytes to not have the "01" prefix there is a chance that the byte could have the same prefix as a starting byte even though it is a continuation byte.
-Something that could go wrong if the encoding didnt include this restriction is if a computer crashes, and when it restarts it start reading from where it stopped reading, it won't know if the current byte it is reading is a starting byte or a continuation byte.
+Something that could go wrong if the encoding didnt include this restriction is if a input stream corrputs, and the computer continues reading from where it stopped, it won't know if the current byte it is reading is a starting byte or a continuation byte.
 This would cause unknown behavior.
 Overall removing the "10" overcomplicates a lot of scenarios and can cause parsing errors when decoding.